 With its ability to be harvested in extended seasons the “four seasons” will thrive in a range of climates.
 This vigorous plant is very easy to grow and matures in 60 days.
-Its dark colour develops on cooler spring or autumn weather, but its texture always remains crisp and its taste unforgettable.
+Its dark colour develops in cooler spring or autumn weather, but its texture always remains crisp and its taste unforgettable.

 This pre-1885 French heirloom has been lovingly cultivated in kitchen gardens for centuries.
 It was featured in Vilmorin’s 1885 book The Vegetable Garden, where it was listed as the most “highly coloured of all the Lettuces grown about Paris.”
-It has also been found carrying the names of 'Little Red Riding Hood' and 'Besson Rouge",
+It has also been found carrying the names of 'Continuity', 'Little Red Riding Hood' and 'Besson Rouge'.

 Prepare the site: